Motivation-enhancing drug: Other dopaminergic agents

 Dopamine D_{2}-like receptor agonists, including pramipexole, ropinirole, rotigotine, piribedil, bromocriptine, cabergoline, pergolide, and lisuride, have also been used to treat disorders of diminished motivation in humans.
 The clinical data on these agents for this use is very limited, but therapeutic successes have been reported.
 D_{2}-like receptor agonists are known to have sedative-like and non-rewarding effects in humans.
 In any case, dopamine D_{2}-like receptor antagonists, like haloperidol and other antipsychotics, are known to produce anti-motivational effects in animals and humans.
 Bromocriptine has been reported to improve anergia and motivation in humans in very limited clinical reports.
 On the other hand, pergolide failed to show pro-motivational effects in animals.

 Other dopaminergic drugs that have been used or suggested in the treatment of disorders of diminished motivation include rasagiline (a selective monoamine oxidase B (MAO-B) inhibitor; but see more below), tolcapone (a centrally-acting catechol-O-methyltransferase (COMT) inhibitor), and amantadine (an indirectly acting dopaminergic agent that acts via unknown mechanisms).
 Tolcapone, the only marketed COMT inhibitor that is centrally acting (as opposed to peripherally selective), shows antidepressant- and anti-anhedonia-like effects, stimulates exploratory behavior, and enhances the locomotor hyperactivity induced by psychostimulants like amphetamine and nomifensine in animals.
-Amantadine is widely used to treat multiple sclerosis-related fatigue, among other fatigue- and motivation-related disorders, and is recommended by the United Kingdom National Institute for Health and Care Excellence (NICE) guidelines for this use, although clinical data are limited.
+Amantadine is widely used to treat multiple sclerosis-related fatigue, among other fatigue- and motivation-related disorders, and is recommended by the United Kingdom National Institute for Health and Care Excellence (NICE) guidelines for this use, though clinical data are limited.

+Although typical doses of dopamine D_{2} and D_{3} receptor antagonists reduce dopaminergic neurotransmission and produce anti-motivational effects, low doses of some of these drugs can preferentially block presynaptic dopamine D_{2} and D_{3} autoreceptors and thereby increase dopamine levels and enhance dopaminergic signaling.
+Examples of dopamine D_{2} and D_{3} receptor antagonists which have been used in this way include amisulpride, sulpiride, and ENX-104.
+At low doses resulting in dopamine D_{2} and D_{3} receptor occupancy levels of 10 to 50%, ENX-104 produced enhanced reward responsiveness, an anti-anhedonia-like effect, in rodents, whereas high doses achieving 65 to 80% occupancy resulted in antipsychotic-like effects, and further higher doses producing greater than 80% occupancy induced catalepsy.
+In addition to the preceding effects, ENX-104 has been found to augment amphetamine-induced dopamine release in rodents.